BaQQer/Dockerized-Nextcloud/README.md

     docker-compose up -d

 Wait for nextcloud_app to initialize the database - this might take a few minutes.
-You can see the progress using "*sudo docker logs nextcloud_app*":
+You can see the progress using "*docker logs -f nextcloud_app*":

+    $ docker logs -f nextcloud_app
     Configuring Redis as session handler
     Initializing nextcloud 18.0.3.0 ...
     Initializing finished